Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 }
 ```

 An advantage of using classes is they enable to create your configuration JSON.
 For example, you can add a function `New-ServerConfig` that creates a blank instance of the `ServerConfig` class:
 ```powershell
 Function New-ServerConfig{
     [ServerConfig]::new()
 }
 ```

-Then you can use `ConvertTo-Json` from the `New-ServerConfig` function to generate a JSON template:
+Then you can use `ConvertTo-Json` on the `New-ServerConfig` function to generate a JSON template:

 ```powershell
 Import-Module .\PoshAutomate-ServerConfig.psd1 -Force